outlyer-net/docker-php-cli/README.md

 # docker-php-cli

-A small docker image with just PHP in it, built on Alpine.
+A small docker image with just PHP in it, built on Alpine and alternatively on Debian or Ubuntu.
 \
 This image is intended to be used as a base for simple PHP web apps, [PHP's builtin server][php_builtin_server] can be used to that effect.